CanelaSoftware/cassiaDB_docs/docs/AddingUsers.md

 ### Creating User Account

 1. Create a user account for your project with an email and password of your choosing. **Do not use your developer credentials or any personal information.** You will be hardcoding the email and password in your application.
+We use the [cdb_userAccount](CreateUserAccount.md) API to do this:

-		# Required Parameters: 	pProjectName, pEmail, pPassword
+		# Required Parameters: 	pEmail, pPassword
-		# Optional Parameters: 	pFirstName, pLastName, pPreVerify
+		# Optional Parameters: 	pFirstName, pLastName, pPreVerify, pAutoAuth, pProjectName

-		cdb_createUserAccount "My Project Name","email@email.com","fakepassword",,,true
+		cdb_createUserAccount "email@email.com","fakepassword",,,true

 2. Passing "true" as to pPreVerify will automatically verify this user account.
 This means you don't need to verify your email prior to using the account.

 ### Authorizing Your App

-1. Call [cdb_auth](https://docs.livecloud.io/Auth/) with the necessary parameters after the call to "initializeCanelaDB" in the "preOpenStack" of the application's stack script.
+1. Call [cdb_auth](Auth.md) with the necessary parameters after the call to "initializeCanelaDB" in the "preOpenStack" of the application's stack script.
 Hardcode the email and password of the user account created in the "Creating User Accounts" section above in your stack script.
 This will authenticate the user with the hardcoded credentials when the application is opened.

 		on preOpenStack
      		initializeCanelaDB